- A burning feeling in your eye

 If you have itchy, watery eyes, antihistamine eyedrops may make you feel better.
 These medicines block histamine in the body.
 Histamine is a chemical that your immune system makes when you come in contact with an allergy trigger.
 It causes many of your allergy symptoms.

 Antihistamine eyedrops can quickly ease your symptoms.
 But relief may only last for a few hours.
+It can also cause your eyes to be more dry.
 You may need to use the drops several times a day.

 Prescription antihistamine eyedrops include: